Murray out of US Open in 3rd round; Serena eliminated

 Coco Gauff, an 18-year-old American who reached the final at the French Open in June, made it to the fourth round at the U.S. Open for the first time with a 6-2, 6-3 victory over Madison Keys, the 2017 runner-up in New York and seeded 20th this year.

-Gauff’s match ended a little more than an hour before Williams-Tomljanovic was due to begin — and so the teen looked ahead a bit.
+Gauff’s match ended a little more than an hour before Williams-Tomljanovic was due to begin — and the teen was hoping Williams could keep winning so they could meet in the semifinals.
+But the six-time champion lost, shortly after 2019 winner Bianca Andreescu was eliminated by No. 17 Caroline Garcia, guaranteeing there would be a first-time U.S. Open women’s champion.

-“I know she’s on my side of the draw,” Gauff said about Williams, whom she cites as an idol and inspiration and would love to get the chance to face.
-“Hopefully we can both keep winning.
-It’s been a lifelong dream of mine for that to happen.”

 Gauff now meets Zhang Shuai, who eliminated Rebecca Marino 6-2, 6-4.

-Defending men’s champion Daniil Medvedev was scheduled to face Wu Yibing of China in Ashe to close the night.
+Defending men’s champion Daniil Medvedev was facing Wu Yibing of China in Ashe to close the night.
+The winner would meet Wimbledon runner-up Nick Kyrgios, the No. 23 seed who swept past American J.J.
+Wolf 6-4, 6-2, 6-3.

 In other action during the day session, Wimbledon finalist Ons Jabeur came back to defeat No. 31 Shelby Rogers 4-6, 6-4, 6-3 and avoid the sort of early exit by a high-seeded woman that has filled the first week of play at the year’s last major.
 No. 2 Anett Kontaveit (who lost to Williams), No. 3 Maria Sakkari and No. 4 Paula Badosa are all aready gone, as are 2021 champion Emma Raducanu and 2021 runner-up Leylah Fernandez; No. 1 Iga Swiatek and No. 5 Jabeur have offered a bit of the expected.